helix-foundation/currency/contracts/governance/README.md

 Arguments:
   - `_amount` (uint256) - the amount to deposit

-Withdraws funds from the caller's balance and issues a deposit certificate in return.
+Transfers funds from the caller's balance to this contract and records the deposited amount.
 The transfer from the caller's balance must be approved before this method is called.
+Does not effect the users' or their delegates' voting amount

 Can be called multiple times to increase the amount deposited, but withdrawals are not possible until after the end of the sale period.

 Emits the `Sale` event.

 ###### Security Notes
   - Can only be called during the sale period.
   - Transfer permissions are assumed, and must be granted before this method is called.

 ##### withdraw
 Arguments: none

-If called after the end of the lockup period, transfer the initial deposit amount plus the promised interest earned to the deposit holder.
-If called before the end of the lockup period, transfer the initial deposit amount minus the promised interest earned (as a penalty for early withdrawal) to the deposit holder.
+If called after the end of the lockup period, transfer the initial deposit amount then calls to `CurrencyTimer` to mint the promised interest earned to the deposit holder.
+If called before the end of the lockup period, transfer the initial deposit amount then calls to `CurrencyTimer` to burn the promised interest earned (as a penalty for early withdrawal) for the deposit holder.

 Emits the `Withdrawal` event.